Dr. Jeffrey Kane - Vice President for Academic Affairs

 Virginia Ann DeFrancesco - Director of Academic Administration

 Virginia joined the Office of Academic Affairs in March 2007, having worked in corporate and consumer banking for over 20 years.
 As a business strategist, marketing manager and customer service trainer, she led the implementation of the My Chase, My Choice marketing strategy for the Credit Card Division at JPMorgan Chase.
 She managed a team of 35 professionals who prepared 4,500 customer service advisors to quickly and accurately handle marketing, operational and customer issues.
 She also led the customer impact team as JPMorgan Chase and BankOne merged platforms.
 Virginia earned a B.S. from Marymount College in Tarrytown, N.Y., where she majored in finance and business management.

 Contact information: email@example.com | Phone: (516) 299-3866 Fax: (516) 299-4064

 Gabrielle graduated from the University of Miami in 2006 with a B.A. in Psychology.
-She joined the Office of Academic Affairs in Fall 2006, and is continuing her education at LIU Post, working towards an M.B.A. in the College of Management.
+She joined the Office of Academic Affairs in Fall 2006, and continued her education at LIU Post, graduating with an M.B.A. in the College of Management in January 2014.

 As executive assistant to the deputy vice president for Academic Affairs, Gabrielle works on a range of projects to further promote the use of technology in education.
 She is responsible for processing faculty computer replacements and academic computer lab equipment requests, handling student complaints and placing advertisements for position vacancies.
 In addition, she assists in the planning and implementation of Teaching and Learning Initiative (TLI) events, Teaching with Technology Institute (TTI) events and the Krasnoff/Newton Awards.